InfuseAI/primehub-site/docs/design/dataset-upload.md

 ## Design
 We use tus protocol to do the resumable file uploads.
 Backend is [tusd](https://github.com/tus/tusd).
 Frontend package is [uppy](https://uppy.io/).
 In order to let user view/edit uploaded files, also have a flask server to view/edit uploaded files.
 The package to view files is [Flask-AutoIndex](https://pythonhosted.org/Flask-AutoIndex/).
-Therefore, dataset upload deployment contains two containers and both have a mounted `pv` dataset.
+Therefore, volume upload deployment contains two containers and both have a mounted `pv` volume.

 Metacontroller is used to automatically create desired resources based on our settings.

 Application code is under modules/primehub-dataset-upload.
 K8s and metacontroller related code is under modules/charts/primehub.

-### Start/Stop Dataset Upload Server
+### Start/Stop Volume Upload Server
-When dataset has an annotation `dataset.primehub.io/uploadServer: "true"`, it will start a dataset upload server.
+When volume has an annotation `dataset.primehub.io/uploadServer: "true"`, it will start a volume upload server.

 Otherwise, it is stopped.

-Currently, dataset upload url is `https://<primehub domain>/admin/dataset/<namespace>/<dataset name>/browse/`.
+Currently, volume upload url is `https://<primehub domain>/admin/dataset/<namespace>/<dataset name>/browse/`.

-### Enable Http Auth to Dataset Upload Server
+### Enable Http Auth to Volume Upload Server
 First, need to have a secret which is created by `htpasswd`.
 EX:
 ```
 htpasswd -c auth <name>